 Normal dogs and cats have D-dimer values < 250 ng/mL whereas most healthy horses have D-dimer values < 500 ng/ml (but D-dimer can be as high as 1000 ng/mL in the horse).

 D-dimer will be increased whenever there is activation of thrombin, to form crosslinked fibrin and fibrinolysis, i.e. thrombosis and fibrinolysis.
-The prototypical thromboembolic disease is disseminated intravascular coagulation (DIC) and D-dimer is often very high in this disorder (indeed, D-dimer is quite sensitive for DIC and values may increase in early DIC before any other coagulation assays, such as the PT and aPTT, become abnormal).
+The prototypical thromboembolic disease is disseminated intravascular coagulation (DIC) and D-dimer is often very high in this disorder (indeed, D-dimer is quite sensitive for DIC and values may increase in early DIC before any other coagulation assays, such as the PT and APTT, become abnormal).
 However, any disorder resulting in crosslinked fibrin formation and breakdown can potentially elevate D-dimer (i.e. high D-dimer is not specific for DIC).
-This includes physiologic (e.g. associated with surgical wound-healing) and pathologic fibrinolysis (associated with thrombosis of any cause, e.g. pulmonary thromboembolism).
+This includes physiologic and pathologic fibrinolysis (associated with thrombosis of any cause, e.g. pulmonary thromboembolism).

-- Dogs: D-dimer values are often very high (> 1000 ng/mL) in dogs with documented thrombo-embolic disease, including DIC.
-Indeed, D-dimer appears to be a very sensitive indicator of fibrinolysis in dogs with DIC (100% sensitive in one study).
+- Dogs: Plasma D-dimer values are often very high (> 1000 ng/mL) in dogs with documented thromboembolic disease, including DIC, or thrombosis (e.g. pulmonary thromboembolism with no laboratory evidence of DIC [Epstein et al 2013]).
+Indeed, D-dimer appears to be a very sensitive indicator of fibrinolysis in dogs with DIC (85-100% sensitive in one study [Stokol et al 2000]).
 However, D-dimer is not specific for DIC or other thrombotic disorders.
-High values have been reported in dogs secondary to neoplasia, inflammatory disease and hemorrhagic effusions, e.g. hemoperitoneum (although most dogs with hemorrhagic effusions have concurrent disease processes that could independently initiate DIC).
-Thus, D-dimer indicates fibrinolysis, regardless of whether this is physiologic (i.e. associated with surgical wound healing) or pathologic (associated with disease) and is not specific for DIC.
+High values have been reported in dogs secondary to neoplasia, inflammatory disease and hemorrhagic effusions, e.g. hemoperitoneum (although most dogs with hemorrhagic effusions have concurrent disease processes that could independently initiate DIC, such as hemangiosarcoma) and dogs with inflammation and neoplasia can also trigger overt DIC.
+D-dimer just indicates fibrinolysis, regardless of whether this is physiologic (e.g. wound healing) or pathologic (associated with disease) and is not specific for DIC.
 D-dimer has been evaluated in the cerebrospinal fluid (CSF) as a marker of prior hemorrhage into the central nervous system.
-One study showed that D-dimer values were increased in the CSF of dogs with evidence of hemorrhage, however values were still below the limit of detection of the latex agglutination assays (< 250 ng/mL) limiting the usefulness of this test.
+One abstract showed that D-dimer values were increased in the CSF of dogs with evidence of hemorrhage, however values were still below the limit of detection of the latex agglutination assays (< 250 ng/mL), requiring the use of more sensitive techniques (which has not been done yet).
+As far as physiological increases in D-dimer goes, D-dimer concentrations have been examined in dogs immediately and 24 hours after surgery (spay/castration or after elective or traumatic orthopedic procedures).
+Although there were only 15 dogs in each group, D-dimer concentrations were not consistently increased in each group, 24 hours after surgery.
+However, results in individual dogs could not be tracked and it is possible that the average results for each group masked individual changes.
+Increases were seen in the neuter group, immediately after surgery (Shipov et al 2018).

 - Cats: D-dimer has been evaluated in cats with cardiac disease, who are predisposed to aortic thromboembolism.
 However, D-dimer values were similar between healthy control cats and cats with cardiac disease, arguing against its usefulness to predict thrombosis in cats with cardiac disease.
 We have seen high D-dimer levels in cats with conditions associated with DIC, e.g. feline infectious peritonitis virus infection, suggesting that D-dimer may still be useful to detect thrombosis in some feline diseases.